kserve/modelmesh-serving/docs/install/README.md

 - **Cluster scope mode** - Its components can exist in multiple user namespaces which are controlled by one instance of ModelMesh Serving Controller in the control plane namespace.
 Only one ModelMesh Serving instance can be installed within a Kubernetes cluster.
 A namespace label `modelmesh-enabled` needs to be "true" to enable a user namespace for ModelMesh Serving.
 - **Namespace scope mode** - All of its components must exist within a single namespace and only one instance of ModelMesh Serving can be installed per namespace.
 Multiple ModelMesh Serving instances can be installed in separate namespaces within the cluster.

 The default configuration is for the cluster scope mode.
-Change RBAC permissions, cluster role to role, and cluster role binding to role binding, to deploy ModelMesh Serving in the namespace scope mode.
+Use the `--namespace-scope-mode` option of the install script for namespace scope.

 ## Deployed Components